 I WAS DOING absolutely everything I could to stay inspired as I continued to find my voice.
-I looked everywhere for opportunities to encourage or assist the people that encircled my life.
+I looked everywhere for opportunities to encourage or assist all the people that encircled my life.
 I bought breakfast for the person behind me when I picked up my morning coffee and actively searched for anyone requiring a helping hand.

 Every day I made a conscious effort to change how I interacted with my structured environment and the disenchanted people I encountered.
-I even kept a dozen five-dollar bills in my pocket to give to anyone you looked like they needed them more than I did.
+I even kept a dozen five-dollar bills in my pocket to give to anyone who looked like they needed it more than I did.

 The spontaneous reactions produced would fuel not only my writing but my belief that each act of kindness would get me closer to my personal goals.
-I was looking for valid reasons to believe in moments of widespread uncertainty, and each time I would give something back I felt strengthened and inspired.
+I was looking for valid reasons to believe in moments of widespread uncertainty, and each time I would give something I felt strengthened and inspired.

-Once I released the conflicting feelings of guilt I was able to realize the freedom and power of giving.
+Once I released the conflicting feelings of guilt I was able to realize the power of giving.
 Getting something in return was no longer a dominant motive, inspiration became a by-product.
 If creativity or insight came, I would only show gratitude.
 Once I started to think from this mind, I found even more creative inspiration.

 I knew the spiritual path I was following had alternative answers to my pain, but there were so many days I felt like I was running against a heavy wind.
 I couldn’t fight the conflicting feelings pouring into my spirit like a darkened rainstorm.
 I started using visualization techniques and affirmations to combat the thirty-seven years of negative programming trying to break me.